-Slender-horned gazelles have a small compact build, with the adults weighing 44–66 lbs (20-30 kg).
-Both males and females have relatively long horns which are characteristically tall and upright.
-Gestation in females is around 5.5 months and twins are not uncommon..
+Slender-horned gazelles have a small compact build, with the adults weighing 44–66 lbs.
+Both males and females have relatively long horns, which are characteristically tall and upright.
+Gestation in females is around 5.5 months, and twins are not uncommon.

-Slender-horned gazelle herds normally consist of 2-5 individuals but larger herds of 15-25 have been seen.
+Slender-horned gazelle herds normally consist of 2-5 individuals, but larger herds of 15-25 have been seen.
 Their habitat is the major sand seas of the Sahara.
-They travel freely over dunes, finding food and escaping from threats.
-They are selective feeders, picking off flowers, fruits and young leaves from the various species of plants found in their habitat.
-It is likely they range over quite large area depending on the distribution of forage.
+They travel freely over dunes, finding food, and escaping from threats.
+They are selective feeders, picking off flowers, fruits, and young leaves from the various species of plants found in their habitat.
+They likely range over quite large areas depending on the distribution of forage.

 White Oak recently established breeding herds as part of our ongoing commitment to conservation of some of the earth’s rarest animals.